tmf-map/docsite/docs/typescript/4.class/class-and-inheritance.md

 }
 ```

-would be equivalent to a similar assignment within a constructor body.
+The previous example is equivalent to a similar assignment within a constructor body.

 ```typescript
 class Foo {